This is a guide covering lens flares.

 If you do not like it, you can use the lens hood that came with the camera.
 There is a reason it is there.

-It never fails to amaze me how many photographers use lenses with the lens hood flipped over the lens barrel.
+It always amazes me how many photographers use lenses with the lens hood flipped over the barrel.
 Perhaps they are all going for the artistic flair look?

-If you are using filters and the lens hood will not fit over them, protect the lens with your hand or, if you have a baseball cap, position it over the lens and fitters with the brim sticking out a few inches over the end of the lens.
+If you are using filters and the lens hood will not fit over them, protect the lens with your hand.
+If you have a baseball cap, position it over the lens and fitters with the brim sticking out a few inches over the end of the lens.

 It is as simple as that: protect the lens from direct sunlight, and you are done.